 - The Pacific Coast Highway Road Trip (Seattle, WA to San Diego, CA)

 - The 5-Day Olympic Peninsula Road Trip (Washington Coast)

 The Southern Oregon is a really adventurous place, with campgrounds and beautiful resorts scattered along the coastline.
 Here are some of our favorite accommodations in the area, ranging from *free* to luxurious!

 Southern Oregon coast camping provides some of the easiest accessibly to outdoor activities.
 You can even find campgrounds that are close to the ocean, to lull you to sleep with the sound of the waves!

 We’ve found that the easiest way to find camping is using one of our favorite road trip planning apps, The Dyrt.
-It’s a campground finding tool, where you can filter spots based on your needs, and find helpful reviews and photos before you book!
+It’s the coolest campground finding tool, where you can filter spots based on your needs, and find helpful reviews and photos before you book!
 There is everything from Southern Oregon Coast RV Parks to free spots tucked away in the nearby forest.
 Find the one that suits you best!